Polymer/polymer-cli/README.md

 ### `polymer lint [--rules RULE_SET] [options...]`

 Lint your project for common errors.
 Specify a set of linting rules via the `--rules` command option or your `polymer.json` configuration.
-To make sure you always use the correct rule set, we reccomend adding a "lint" section to your polymer.json like so:
+To make sure you always use the correct rule set, we recommend adding a "lint" section to your polymer.json like so:

 ```json
 "lint": {